How to Use Oil for Curly Hair: A Comprehensive Guide

 Natural Coily Hair

 Natural coily hair is significantly curly, fragile, and dry.
-This hair type has a small diameter and can be more challenging to detangle and style.
+This hair type has a small diameter and can be more challenging to detangle and style.27,28,29

 Those with natural coily hair understand their hair’s unique requirements for a concentrated formulation that provides extra moisturization and conditioning.

 Hair oils are ideal for this type of hair.
-Butter can be applied directly to the hair, as they are rich in saturated fatty acids.
+Butters can be applied directly to the hair, as they are rich in saturated fatty acids.

 Chemically Treated Hair

-Chemically treated hairs are more porous, fragile, and difficult to comb due to the rough cuticular layer at the hair shaft’s surface.
+Chemically treated hairs are more porous, fragile, and difficult to comb due to the rough cuticular layer at the hair shaft’s surface.21,30

 They require a strategy with moisture and preservation to maintain the hair moisture level.
 Fine oils with low tackiness, like sunflower or grapeseed, are highly recommended.

-Oils and butter may cause build-up on the hair shaft due to the repeated oil application in relatively large quantities.
+Oils and butters may cause build-up on the hair shaft due to the repeated oil application in relatively large quantities.

-And as a result.
-Your hair can quickly become greasy.
-This attracts pollution particles to the surface of the hair fibers that, cause them to feel dirty, sticky, and look lifeless.
+As a result, your hair can quickly become greasy.
+This attracts pollution particles to the surface of the hair fibers, causing them to feel dirty, sticky, and lifeless.

 • Choose your oil carefully while keeping in mind your natural sebum secretion.